-Nutrition is a big factor which we have covered slightly in mistake #1.
+Nutrition is a big factor which we have covered slightly already.

 Increasing your protein intake to 2.3g of protein per kg of lean body mass (how much you weigh minus body fat) will help you get sufficient protein for recovery and muscle gain.